divideprojects/PyroBot/README.md

 # PyroBot

-Simple Base for Users Who wants to make their own Telegram Bots in **[Pyrogram](http://github.com/Pyrogram/Pyrogram)** without any database.
+Simple Base for Users Who want to make their own Telegram Bots in **[Pyrogram](http://github.com/Pyrogram/Pyrogram)** without any database.

 ## How to add modules?